A brief critique of Queer Theology

 This article offers a brief critique of the movement known as queer theology, by analysing two of its main distinctive features.
-These two distinctive features are firstly the broadness of queer theology and its unity of purpose and secondly, its aim of blurring boundaries in the areas of sex and gender.
+These two distinctive features are firstly the broadness of queer theology and secondly, its aim of blurring boundaries in the areas of sex and gender.

 Distinctive One - Broadness and Unity